saihon/gohtml/README.md

 ## saihon

 JavaScript-like HTML parser for Go language.
+HTML parsers exist for each programming language, but their usage differs.
+This package can use natural if know the JavaScript.

 <br/>